 In a human adult, billions of cells kill themselves off every day.
 Programmed cell death is a self-protective mechanism: it is triggered, for example, when cells are irreparably damaged.
 Normally, the body then produces new cells so that there is a balance between cell death and cell propagation.
 Disturbances in these mechanisms are thought to be a crucial factor in the development of cancer and autoimmune diseases.
 This is where the research of biochemist and cancer researcher Henning Walczak comes in.
 Amongst other things, he has demonstrated the role of various proteins as receptors in controlling cell death.
 Insights of this kind lay the foundations for new approaches to therapy: if it is possible to specifically activate the suicide programme, known as apoptosis, cancer cells will, for example, kill themselves off without damaging the surrounding cells.
 The precise molecular reasons for these effects are, however, still the subject of research – in some cases, they can also work the other way around and cause the cancer to spread.
-If appointed to the role as Humboldt Professor at the University of Cologne, Henning Walczak would pursue the “from bench to bedside” approach to amalgamate pre-clinical and clinical research to a greater extent.
-His move to Cologne would also help expand interdisciplinary metabolism research there.
+As a Humboldt Professor at the University of Cologne, Henning Walczak will pursue the “from bench to bedside” approach to amalgamate pre-clinical and clinical research to a greater extent.
+His move to Cologne will also help expand interdisciplinary metabolism research there.

 Nominating University: University of Cologne